ginstrom/paladin-novel/chapters/04_crack-in-the-chain.md

 The children huddled together, ducking their heads and shivering.

 Sim approached them with calming words.
 As he passed Pell, this one passed him a set of keys with a grin.
-Sim soon had the children free and was examining them for injuries, eliciting information.
+Sim soon had the children free and was examining them for injuries, speaking in gentle tones to draw out their story.
+The boy was sixteen, he learned—Dax, the older brother.
+The girl, Alia, was only twelve.
+Brother and sister, captured together from their village three days past.

 Meanwhile Pell and Gond lined up the weapons they had recovered.